-The Department adopts an annual appropriated budget for its general fund, the capital replacement fund, and the facility fund.
+The Department adopts an annual non-appropriated budget for its general fund, and hybrid annual/project length budget for the facility fund the capital replacement fund, subject to the terms and conditions of the interlocal agreement and the method approved by Participating Cities each year.
 Budgetary comparison schedules have been provided for these funds to demonstrate compliance with these budgets.